MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

  - [Analyze large data with ScaleR](scaler-getting-started-3-analyze-large-data.md)
  - [Write custom chunking algorithms](scaler-getting-started-4-write-chunking-algorithms.md)

-### Get function help

- R packages typically include embedded package help reference and ScaleR is no exception.
-To view embedded help, use the **R Help** tab, located next to Solution Explorer.

- - In R Help, click the Home button.
- - Click **Packages**.
- - Scroll down and click **RevoScaleR** to open the package help.
-All ScaleR functions are documented here.
-A subset of more commonly used functions have [help pages on MSDN](../scaler/scaler.md).

 ### Try demo scripts

  Another way to learn about ScaleR is through demo scripts.
 Scripts provided in your Microsoft R installation contain code that's very similar to what you see in this tutorial.
 These scripts are located in the *demoScripts* subdirectory of your Microsoft R installation.
 On Windows, this is typically: